Tyrone Senior Football Championship: Honours

 The trophy presented to the winners is the O'Neill Cup.
 The O'Neill Cup was received by the County Board in December 1926 at a cost of £20.4.0.
 The Cup was first played for in the 1927 season in which Donaghmore Éire Óg became the first winners.

 The winners qualify to represent Tyrone in the Ulster Senior Club Football Championship.
-Errigal Ciarán is the only club from Tyrone to win the Ulster Club championship, which has happened three times (1993, 2002 and 2024).
+Errigal Ciarán are the only club from Tyrone to win the Ulster Club championship, which has happened three times (1993, 2002 and 2024).

 The winners of Ulster go on to play in the All-Ireland Senior Club Football Championship.
 Errigal Ciaran became the first Tyrone team to reach an All-Ireland Senior Club Football Final when they beat Dr. Crokes (Kerry) in the 2025 All-Ireland Semi-Final.
 They were then beaten by Cuala (Dublin) 3-14 to 1-16 in the Final played at Croke Park.